They say…

 Meanwhile the greyhound stadium closed in 2017 and was soon demolished, replaced by a new development including a stadium for League One football team AFC Wimbledon alongside housing and shops.
 The Cherry Red Records Stadium, as it was named, opened in November 2020.
 By the Horns began brewing an exclusive beer for the stadium, Crazy Gang Pale Ale.

-Beers are in keg, can and cask.
+Beers were in keg, can and cask.

-Updated 14 December 2021.
+Updated 16 December 2025.

 More London brewers